 The Client shall receive the benefit of all commissions, discounts and rebates which are directly derived from the handling by the Consultancy of the Services under this Agreement.

-PAYMENT TERMS
+payment terms

 Fees and Third Party Costs shall be invoiced in accordance with the payment schedule set out in the Scope of Work.